augustluhrs/Super-Auto-Lich/README.md

     - [X] bigger slots/assets and slot positions relative to size
     - [X] cleanup comments from 0.0.1
     - [ ] bigger/better top stat UI
-    - [ ] need a failsafe end battle if both sides end with flumph
   - [ ] bugs/issues
     - [X] fix end of game display
     - [X] fix hp display on battle end
     - [X] redo battle display and battle result text colors for draw
     - [X] fix bug with ready and battle spamming
+    - [X] need a failsafe end battle if both sides end with flumph or stirge (tie timer)
     - [ ] first move display getting cut short
     - [ ] move animations currently don't account for potential moving more than one slot or dying in middle
     - [ ] remove move step if no one needs to